timdubbins/tap/README.md

 tap will then start in one of two states:

+1. if the supplied path is an audio file, or a directory containing audio files (i.e. an album), tap will open and play the file(s).

-1. if the path is a directory that contains folders (such as your root music folder), tap will open a fuzzy search, allowing you to select an album to play.
+2. if path is a directory that contains other directories (such as your root music folder), tap will open a fuzzy search, allowing you to select an album to play.
 Playback starts on selection and you can return to search mode by pressing `TAB`.

-3. if the path is an audio file, or a directory containing audio files (i.e. an album), tap will open and play the files. **TODO:** `TAB` will start a fuzzy search in a parent folder of path that you select.

-**Tip**: One nice way to use tap is to provide a default path to your root music directory by creating an `alias`:
+**Tip**: Create an `alias` that provides a default path to your root music folder:

 ``` bash
 # 1. put this somewhere in your shell config (i.e. in your .zshrc for zsh users)